 In some cases, your cat may take nail chewing and biting a bit too far.
-In many cases of normal nail chewing, you might not even see the behavior, since your cat will do it only occasionally and may prefer to groom himself in private.
+Normal nail chewing often goes unnoticed since your cat will do it only occasionally and may prefer to groom himself in private.
 But when the behavior turns excessive, your cat will very clearly chew at his paws, and he’ll do it so frequently it will be hard to miss.

 Your cat might start to obsessively chew on his nails because of an injury, like a broken nail or a cut to his paw, or an infection, like a yeast infection that can make his paw very itchy.
 You may be able to see these issues if your cat will let you examine his paw.

 Stress and anxiety can also cause cats to behave abnormally, and that behavior might include obsessive nail and paw chewing.
-You might notice other signs of anxiety, like improper urination habits, increased hiding, and even attitude changes.
-Think about any recent changes to your home that may have prompted this anxiety, like a recent move or the addition of a new family member – either human or pet.
+You could notice other signs of anxiety, like improper urination habits, increased hiding, and even attitude changes.
+Think about any recent changes to your home that may have prompted this new feeling, like a recent move or the addition of a new family member — either human or pet.